Heegu-sama/Homm3BG/README.md

 > This adds a significant amount of text, therefore maintaining original layout is not guaranteed.
 > Also, index is generated at the end 🤞

+There is also a [**comprehensive list of components** 📋](https://github.com/Heegu-sama/Homm3BG/raw/build/components_list.pdf/COMPONENTS_LIST/components_list.pdf), which lists all the cards 🃏, minis 🚹, tokens, etc. for every box.
+See the [BoardGameGeek thread](https://boardgamegeek.com/thread/3265461/article/43995671#43995671) for details.

 ### 💡 What Is This?

 This project aims to rewrite the original rule book, in which the amount of vague language was just too vast to ignore.